tonioloewald/bindinator.js/docs/Overview.md

 # Bindinator Overview

 b8r is a small javascript library that is designed to make working in vanilla javascript, html, and css as easy and productive -- perhaps even easier and more productive -- than working with far more complex, bloated frameworks.
-As a bonus, the demo page and demo components provide the basis for integrating documentation, example, and tests with code ("literate programming").
+As a bonus, the demo page and demo components provide the basis for integrating documentation, examples, and tests with code ("literate programming").

 ## Registered Objects